 The following is what you can expect to experience from this trip.

-Muang Sing Historical Park Of Khmer Temple.
+Muang Sing Historical Park (Khmer Stone Sanctuary)

 All are flexible to your Need

 Welcome & pick-up from your hotel by our local English-speaking tour guide and private driver.
 Then head to Kanchanaburi province.

 It takes about 2.30 hours to reach there.